 A-212-1: Voter Registration Procedures

-VR staff offer the customer the opportunity to register to vote at the time of application for services, or when the customer reports a change of address.
+VR staff must offer the customer the opportunity to register to vote at the time of application for services, or when the customer reports a change of address.

 Application for Services

-During application for services, VR program staff must:
+During the application for services, VR staff must:

+provide a Texas Voter Registration Application to customers of voting age (in Texas, an individual may register to vote when they are at least 17 years and 10 months old, if they will be 18 years of age on Election Day);

-provide a voter registration application to the customer and help the customer complete the voter registration application, if the customer accepts assistance;
+help the customer complete the Texas Voter Registration Application, if the customer requests assistance;

-mail the completed application for the customer unless the customer declines assistance with submitting the application and indicates that the customer wishes to submit the completed application themselves to the voter registrar or take the blank application form with them, in which case inform the customer that they can submit it themselves to the voter registrar;
+mail the completed application for the customer unless the customer declines assistance and indicates that they wish to submit the application to the voter registrar or take the blank application form, in which case inform the customer that they can submit it to the voter registrar;

-complete and obtain the customer's signature on VR1680, Opportunity to Register to Vote;
+complete VR1680, Opportunity to Register to Vote and obtain the customer’s signature unless the customer refuses to sign, in which case VR staff will check the appropriate box.
+For additional information about completing this form, refer to VR1680INST, Instructions for the Opportunity to Register to Vote;

-sign and date VR1680 and retain it for 22 months in an office file apart from the customer's case file; and
+sign and date the VR1680 and retain it for 22 months in an office file apart from the customer's case file; and

-document in a case note that voter registration services were provided according to Vocational Rehabilitation Services Manual policy.
+document that voter registration services were provided to the customer on the Personal Information page in RHW.

 Change of Address

-When a customer reports a change of address in-person, VR program staff must:
+When a customer reports a change of address in-person, VR staff must:

-offer the customer the opportunity to register to vote using the new address;

-provide a Texas Voter Registration Application to customer and help the customer complete the voter registration application, if the customer accepts assistance;
+provide a Texas Voter Registration Application to customer if they are of voting age (in Texas, an individual can register to vote when they are at least 17 years and 10 months old, if they will be 18 years of age on Election Day);

+help the customer complete the Texas Voter Registration Application, if the customer requests assistance;

-mail the completed application for the customer unless the customer declines assistance with submitting the application and indicates that the customer wishes to submit the completed application themselves to the voter registrar or take the blank application form with them, in which case inform the customer that they can submit it themselves to the voter registrar;
+mail the completed application for the customer unless the customer declines assistance and indicates that they wish to submit the completed application to the voter registrar or take the blank application form with them, in which case the VR staff member must inform the customer that they may submit it to the voter registrar;

-complete and obtain the customer's signature on VR1680, Opportunity to Register to Vote;
+complete VR1680, Opportunity to Register to Vote and obtain the customer’s signature unless the customer refuses to sign, in which case VR staff will check the appropriate box.
+For additional information about completing this form, refer to VR1680INST, Instructions for the Opportunity to Register to Vote;

-sign and date VR1680 and retain it for 22 months in an office file apart from the customer's case file; and
+sign and date the VR1680 and retain it for 22 months in an office file apart from the customer's case file; and

-document in a case note that voter registration services were provided according to Vocational Rehabilitation Services Manual policy.
+document that voter registration services were provided to the customer on the Personal Information page in RHW.

-When a customer reports a change of address by phone, email or other communication, it is not required to obtain the customer's signature on VR1680.
-VR program staff must:
+It is not required to obtain the customer’s signature on the VR1680 when a customer reports a change of address by phone, email or other communication.
+VR staff must:

-offer the customer the opportunity to register to vote using the new address;

-mail a Texas Voter Registration Application and VR1681, Texas Voter Registration Application Letter;
+mail a Texas Voter Registration Application and VR1681, Texas Voter Registration Application Letter to customers who are of voting age;

-help the customer complete the voter registration application, if customer accepts assistance; and
+help the customer complete the Texas Voter Registration Application, if the customer requests assistance; and

-document in a case note that a Texas Voter Registration Application and VR1681 were mailed to the customer's new address, and that voter registration services were provided according to Vocational Rehabilitation Services Manual policy.
+document that voter registration services were provided to the customer on the Personal Information page in RHW.

 …